Berserk (2016 TV series): Broadcast and release

 The first 12-episode season premiered on 1 July 2016 on Wowow, and later on MBS's Animeism programming block, TBS, CBC, and BS-TBS.
 The second season of the series began airing on April 7, 2017, with an hour-long two episode premiere.

 The series is being simulcast on Crunchyroll.
-Crunchyroll announced at the annual Anime Expo on 1 July 2016 that the company will be releasing the series with an English dub on Blu-ray and DVD.
-The exact date that the series will be released has not been announced.
+Crunchyroll announced at the annual Anime Expo on 1 July 2016 that the company would be releasing the series with an English dub on Blu-ray and DVD.

 On March 17, 2017, IGN released a clip of the Berserk English dub and was announced that the series would be distributed by Funimation, but the series was dubbed by Bang Zoom!
 Entertainment.
 This marks the first time NYAV Post had no involvement in dubbing Berserk media since Sword of the Berserk.
 The first season was available on March 20 by Funimation.

 Reception

-IGN contributor Meghan Sullivan gave the opening episode a score of 8.5 out of a possible 10.
-In the review Sullivan praised the episodes' direction, stating "despite the somewhat distracting visuals, 'The Branded Swordsman' gets Guts' quest for vengeance off to a strong start".
+IGN contributor Meghan Sullivan rated the opening episode 8.5 out of 10, praising the direction, stating "despite the somewhat distracting visuals, 'The Branded Swordsman' gets Guts' quest for vengeance off to a strong start".

-Writer Cecilia D'Anastasio applauded the opening episode in a review published by Kotaku, going so far as to state that it "already outshines the 90's original".
+Cecilia D'Anastasio applauded the opening episode in Kotaku, saying it "already outshines the 90's original".
 Though, noting the series' sub-par animation quality, D'Anastasio concluded, "Berserk is not for the faint-hearted.
 But 'The Branded Swordsman' proved to me that directors of fighting-heavy anime are making more of an effort to beautify and civilize the genre, doing justice to manga that showcases writing and ingenuity."

 Anime News Network contributor Jacob Hope Chapman was critical of the show's production quality in his review of episodes 1–3, stating that "Berserk 2016 is an abominably ugly and almost forcefully unpleasant realization of our dreams, with cut-rate CGI, questionable music choices, and disorienting camera work".
 However, to him, the strength of the source work helps to carry the show, and Itagaki's frenetic directing style at least keeps the action interesting: "Once you manage to unclench your teeth at all those garish cel-shaded puppet bodies smacking against each other, Miura's compelling story and the captivating world still shine as one-of-a-kind flights of dark images with poignant characterization, even as they struggle under such a lackluster production."